aadiljamal/project/README.md

 https://share.streamlit.io/aadiljamal/project/main/app.py

 This was my final year project based on MITR test, it is an art therapy test where the person is asked to drawn a man in the rain
-Then according to the survey done on the south Korean university and by South korean army for military life adjustment.
+Then according to the survey done on the south Korean university and by South korean army for military life adjustment.Art therapy uses drawing to interpret the subconcious mind of human
-Pictures speak lot about person than words because images contain lot of information of person for our case drawing drawn by a person can speak about his subconcous.
+Pictures speak lot about person than words because images contain lot of information of person for our case MITR drawing drawn by a person can speak about his subconcious as per this table.
+Note the below interpretation is based on survey and data collected only , so please consider it my version of analysis you are welcome to correct incase it not so right.

+Cat	Protective_Mechanisms	Professional_Growth	Confront_Difficult_Situations	Adaptation	Insecurity	Problem_Solving
+0	1	1	1	1	0.5	1
+1	1	0	0.5	1	0	1
+2	0	1	1	0	0.5	0
+3	1	1	0	0.5	1	0.5
+4	0	0	0	0	0	0

 It might be a small step towords AI in physcology.